gomyway1216/rag/nlp_basics_articles/Paper_P_Lewis_2021.md

 ### Retriever: DPR (Dense Passage Retrieval)
 - **Non-parametric model**
 - BERT (Bidirectional Encoder Representations from Transformers) is used for encoding.
 - It **retrieves relevant information** from the database based on the input.
-The relevance is how similar the input and a document in the database are, based on the inner-product between encoded input and encoded documents (more similar when inner-product is larger).
+The relevance is how similar the input and a document in the database are, based on the inner product between encoded input and encoded documents (more similar when the inner product is larger).
     - $P_{\eta}(z|x) \propto \exp(\textbf{d}(z) ^\top \textbf{q}(x))$
     - $\textbf{d}(z) = BERT_{a}(z)$
     - $\textbf{q}(x) = BERT_{q}(x)$
     - $x$ is input, $z$ is document
-- Retrieve $k$ most related documents ($k \in {5, 10}$)
+- Retrieve $k$ most related documents ($k \in {5, 10}$) **using a neural model**.
+    - The process of looking for $k$ most related documents is called the Maximum Inner Product Search (MIPS) problem.
+    - In this paper, an efficient method of solving the MIPS problem is used.
+(The method: https://arxiv.org/abs/1702.08734)
+    - The retrieving model is trainable because it is based on a neural model.
+The pre-trained weights are used for initial weights.
+    - This retrieving model refers to the non-parametric model in this paper.
+    - The retrieving model is trained together with the generator.
+It is trained so that the performance of retrieval from the given specific information improves.

 ### Generator: BART (Bidirectional and Auto-Regressive Transformers)
 - **Parametric model**